Conor McGregor’s life since Monday is a vital lesson in how rapidly things can change.

 Just hours after appearing on The Tonight Show with Jimmy Fallon on Monday night, the mixed martial arts champion announced via Twitter that he was retiring.
-The announcement was especially surprising since he’d discussed negotiating upcoming bouts with Fallon.
+The announcement was surprising since he’d discussed negotiating upcoming bouts with Fallon.

 Throughout Tuesday morning, the question lingered: Why would a man who sits atop his sport retire just hours after talking about his future in the sport?